notslang/slang.cx/content/index.md

 ## Places You Can Find Me

 There are quite a few sites where you can find me.
-In order of activity, these include:
+These include:

 - [github](https://github.com/notslang)
 - [gitlab](https://gitlab.com/slang)